 For applicants who apply for Advance Parole together with an Employment Authorization Document (EAD), USCIS issues a “combo card”, a version of the EAD card which contains the words “SERVES AS I-512 ADVANCE PAROLE.”
 An example of this Advance Parole Document is pictured below.

-Lawful permanent residents (green card holders) and conditional permanent residents do not need to apply for Advance Parole.
+Lawful permanent residents (green card holders) and conditional permanent residents do not need to apply for travel documentation.
 Permanent residents may travel abroad without special permission.
 However, a reentry permit may be needed by permanent residents that travel abroad for more than one year, but not more than two years.

 Application for Advance Parole Document

 Period of Validity

 Depending on the immigration status of the applicant, USCIS may approve parole for a single use or multiple uses.
 The single-document is valid only for the specified dates of the planned trip.
 Multiple-use AP Documents are generally valid for a one year period from the date of issuance.